teleivo/diskmon/README.md

 You can only provide one directory in which your mount points should be.
 For our use case the volumes we wanted to monitor were all in one directory.
 * Does not work on Windows due to the syscall we are making
-* Only checks disk usage for privileged users.
-A non-privileged user might have less disk space available.
+* Only checks disk usage for non-privileged users.
+A privileged user might have more disk space available.
+This might not work for you as it depends on the user permissions of the user writing to the disk you want to monitor.